DOTS: The Start of Art

 Why?

-We grow as artists and DOTS take on new roles: a star in a galaxy, the twinkle in an eye, the shine on a vehicle.
+We grow as artists and DOTS take on new roles: a star in a galaxy, the twinkle of an eye, the shine on a vehicle.
 They finalize our work, carrying highlights and directing the eye, down to the smallest detail, like the tittle above a letter.

 Goals of this section:

-1. Learn to Draw DOTS as an art form.
+1. Learn to draw DOTS as an art form.
 No tails—just roundish marks.

 3. Learn to utilize DOTS for finishing touches, highlights, and more.